How to Read Instagram DMs Without Being Seen (2026)

 Photo by Dole777 on Unsplash

-When you restrict someone, their messages automatically get routed to your Message Requests folder instead of landing in your main inbox.
-And here’s the critical detail — messages sitting in Message Requests don’t trigger read receipts.
-At all.
-You can open them, read every word, take your sweet time, and the sender has absolutely no idea you’ve seen anything.
+Instagram's Restrict feature has a DM benefit that most people don't realize: when you restrict someone, their messages get routed to your Message Requests folder instead of your main inbox.
+Messages in Message Requests don't trigger read receipts — you can open and read them without the sender knowing.

 Third-Party DM Reader Apps?
 Don't Bother